zcrayman/tut-rest/1/README.ftl.md

 * PaymentDetails
 * PaymentStatus

-The purpose of the Yummy Noodle RESTful service is to allow aggregators and partners to submit and track orders as they are executed and delivered from the Yummy Noodle Bar.
-Therefore, we don't need to expose the entirety of these domain concepts via REST.
-Instead we can take the following subset:
+The purpose of the Yummy Noodle RESTful service is to submit and track orders as they are executed and delivered.
+Therefore, we don't need to expose all of these domain concepts via REST.
+Instead we can focus on exposing the following subset:

 * Order
 * OrderStatus